ni/nimi-python/docs/nidigital/class.rst

         | :py:data:`~nidigital.PPMUCurrentLimitBehavior.REGULATE` | Controls output current so that it does not exceed the current limit.
 Power continues to generate even if the current limit is reached. |
         +---------------------------------------------------------+-----------------------------------------------------------------------------------------------------------------------------------------+

+        .. tip:: This property can be set/get on specific channels or pins within your :py:class:`nidigital.Session` instance.
+            Use Python index notation on the repeated capabilities container channels or pins to specify a subset.

+            Example: :py:attr:`my_session.channels[ ... ].ppmu_current_limit_behavior`

+            To set/get on all channels or pins, you can call the property directly on the :py:class:`nidigital.Session`.

+            Example: :py:attr:`my_session.ppmu_current_limit_behavior`

         The following table lists the characteristics of this property.

             +-----------------------+--------------------------------+